shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

     ![](Images/website1.1.png)

-1. Now, on the **Public access** tab, click on **Add a virtual network rule** to add a virtual network so that the access to the database will be allowed from specific network.
+1. Now, on the **Public access** tab, click on **Add a virtual network rule** to add a virtual network so that access to the database will be allowed from a specific network.

     ![](Images/website2.1.png)